 The 'Lord of the Isles' section runs from Oban to Mallaig; passing through the sound of Mull then round Ardnamurchan point and up through the sound of Arisaig before passing Arisaig village en route to Mallaig.
-We can provide sea kayak hire or guiding services if you wish to tackle any of the trail.
-We can drop off kayaks and kit and provide expedition outfitting for tackling sections of the trail or just simply provide advice and guidance on local conditions.
+We can provide bespoke sea kayak expeditions if you wish to tackle this part of the trail.

 The trail traverses much of the West coast of Scotland and there is a chance you may encounter a rich range of wildlife on the trail.